Scrydon

 • App Name — any human-readable label.

-• Workspace — the Scrydon workspace your app operates in.
-Every environment of that workspace gets its own client ID so you can issue separate credentials for dev / staging / prod.
+• Workspace · API access — for apps that call Scrydon APIs on a user's behalf.
+Pick a workspace; every environment of that workspace gets its own client ID so you can issue separate credentials for dev / staging / prod.

 • Redirect URI — the URL your app receives the authorization code at.
-Defaults to http://localhost:3000/callback for local development.
+Defaults to http://localhost:3000/callback for local development (required for SSO apps — point it at your gateway's callback).

-• Allowed Scopes — pick what your app is allowed to request.
-Valid values: chat, workflows, storage, knowledge.
+• Allowed Scopes (workspace scope only) — pick what your app is allowed to request, as resource:action (read and/or write per resource).
+Resources: chat, workflows, storage, knowledge, templates, tools, logs (e.g. knowledge:read, workflows:write); :write implies :read.
 You can always request openid, profile, email in addition.

-After registration you'll see a client ID per environment.
-Store these like any other OAuth client credential.
-The plugin issues per-environment IDs so a leak in staging can't be replayed against production.
+For workspace-scoped apps you'll see a client ID per environment — the plugin issues per-environment IDs so a leak in staging can't be replayed against production.
+Org-scoped SSO apps get a single org-wide client ID.

-Scrydon uses PKCE for all public clients — you do not need (or receive) a client secret for SPAs, mobile apps, or CLIs.
-Backend apps that can keep a secret can use the client credentials grant; contact support to enable it on your tenant.
+Scrydon uses PKCE for all public clients — SPAs, mobile apps, and CLIs neither need nor receive a client secret.
+Choose a confidential client for server-side apps (oauth2-proxy, backend web apps) that authenticate to the token endpoint with client_secret_basic.
+Backend-to-backend automation without a user can use the client credentials grant; contact support to enable it on your tenant.

 Where to go next